Home

 • The camshaft oil control valve wiring or connector for the Bank 1 exhaust camshaft

-• The faulty camshaft position sensor (cam sensor)
+• The faulty camshaft position sensor

-• The timing belt or chain and camshaft actuator, as recommended by the service manual
+• The timing belt or timing chain

 Here’s a general estimate of various variable valve timing system repairs (excluding diagnosis costs):